 - Pale or blue skin

-For my personal experience, 3 most effective home remedies for infant nasal congestion are – frequent breastfeeding, Nasal saline and humidifier.
-This 3 simple remedies works really well in most cases of blocked nose.
+From my personal experience, the 3 most effective home remedies for infant nasal congestion are – frequent breastfeeding, Nasal saline, and humidifier.
+These 3 simple remedies work really well in most cases of blocked nose.
 It is always a good idea to check with your doctor before employing any home remedies in infants.